 - Continue to record progress and modify goals in your 2016/17 goal plan.

-- You may start your self-assessment in your performance review form after November 1, 2016.
+- You may start your self-assessment in your performance review form at any time.
 It is not visible to your supervisor until the form is forwarded to your inbox.

 Your supervisor or HR Representative will provide you with the appropriate forms if anything is required of you prior to your performance review meeting.